undistro/zora/docs/install.md

-# Install Zora
+# Install

 Zora requires an existing Kubernetes cluster accessible via `kubectl`.
-During the installation process the Kubernetes cluster will be your [management cluster](/4-glossary#management-cluster) by installing the Zora components, so it is recommended to keep it separated from any application workload.
+During the installation process the Kubernetes cluster will be your [management cluster](/glossary#management-cluster) by installing the Zora components, so it is recommended to keep it separated from any application workload.

 ## Install with Helm